stacklio/stackl/docs/content/basic/overview.md

 ---

 STACKL is a versatile platform that compliments your regular CI/CD workflow for application orchestration by tackling the complexity of configuring applications and deploying them on your suitable infrastructure.
-The main concept of STACKL is that users should be able to flexibly **Model** their infrastructure and simply **Describe** their applications to allow STACKL to independtly **Automate** all the rest.
+The main concept of STACKL is that users should be able to flexibly **Model** their infrastructure and simply **Describe** their applications to allow STACKL to independently **Automate** all the rest.

-Users model their infrastructure and describe their applications using standardised JSON or YAML-based documents.
+Users model their infrastructure and describe their applications using standardized JSON or YAML-based documents.
 These documents are stored by STACKL in a pluggable Single Source of Truth datastore for further management and use.
 Users can then easily give tasks to STACKL to orchestrate their applications or ask queries about their IT environment.
 Tasks are processed by a pluggable and distributed task manager which will aim for its correct and eventually consistent completion and report back.